The Financial Technology Law Review: Taiwan

-Except for certain rulings and regulations governing security tokens (i.e., the STO Rules as defined and explained below) and anti-money laundering (as further explained below), no Taiwanese laws or regulations have been specifically promulgated or amended to formally regulate digital assets, cryptoassets or their marketplaces.
+Except for certain rulings and regulations governing security tokens (i.e., the security token offerings (STO) Rules as defined and explained below) and anti-money laundering (as further explained below), no Taiwanese laws or regulations have been specifically promulgated or amended to formally regulate digital assets, cryptoassets or their marketplaces.

 The issuing, trading and possessing of security tokens is governed by the STO Rules (as defined below), though the current regulatory regime of Taiwan imposes no restriction or prohibition on owning or possessing cryptoassets without the nature of securities or any other financial products of services.